Scientific Revolution: Heliocentrism

 For almost five millennia, the geocentric model of the Earth as the center of the universe had been accepted by all but a few astronomers.
 In Aristotle's cosmology, Earth's central location was perhaps less significant than its identification as a realm of imperfection, inconstancy, irregularity, and change, as opposed to the "heavens" (Moon, Sun, planets, stars), which were regarded as perfect, permanent, unchangeable, and in religious thought, the realm of heavenly beings.
 The Earth was even composed of different material, the four elements "earth", "water", "fire", and "air", while sufficiently far above its surface (roughly the Moon's orbit), the heavens were composed of a different substance called "aether".
 The heliocentric model that replaced it involved the radical displacement of the Earth to an orbit around the Sun; sharing a placement with the other planets implied a universe of heavenly components made from the same changeable substances as the Earth.
 Heavenly motions no longer needed to be governed by a theoretical perfection, confined to circular orbits.

 Copernicus' 1543 work on the heliocentric model of the Solar System tried to demonstrate that the Sun was the center of the universe.
 Few were bothered by this suggestion, and the pope and several archbishops were interested enough by it to want more detail.
 His model was later used to create the calendar of Pope Gregory XIII.
-However, the idea that the earth moved around the sun was doubted by most of Copernicus' contemporaries.
+However, the idea that the Earth moved around the Sun was doubted by most of Copernicus' contemporaries.
 It contradicted not only empirical observation, due to the absence of an observable stellar parallax, but more significantly at the time, the authority of Aristotle.
+The discoveries of Kepler and Galileo gave the theory credibility.